ehren/ceto/README.md

         std.cout << f.method(f).data_member << "\n"
         std.cout << "use count: " << (&f)->use_count() << std.endl  # one way to get around the autoderef and invoke the
                                                                     # underlying methods of std::shared_ptr (as a bonus,
-                                                                    # the use of explicit "&" and "->" signals unsafety)
+                                                                    # the use of explicit "&" and "->" signals unsafety).
+                                                                    # Note: smart pointers are autoderefed, raw pointers are not!
     ): void)  # lambdas automatically return their last expression
               # unless that expression is_void_v or the return type is_void_v